suasllc/suasllc.github.io/README.txt

 My Personal Website https://tonyngo.me

 This project uses the following template as a starter.
-I have customized it using my own CSS3/HTML5 skills to make it fit my own portfolio website.
+I have added a large amount of customization work to it using my own JavScript/CSS3/HTML5 skills to make it much more dynamic and fit my own portfolio website.

 Editorial by HTML5 UP